tr?id=&ev=PageView&noscript=

 • Joi Louviere

-Joi Louviere is the Senior Newsletter Editor (DFW).
-She’s a seventh generation Texan and world traveler, passionate about college access, DIY projects and trying out all the coffee shops in Dallas.
-Send all story tips to [email protected] and sign up for her newsletter here.
+Joi Louviere is COURIER DFW’s senior newsletter editor.
+She’s a seventh-generation Texan and world traveler, passionate about college access, DIY projects, and trying out all the coffee shops in Dallas.

 Support Our Cause